matusnovak/doxybook2/example/hugo-book/content/_index.md

 ---
-title: "Home"
+title: "Index"
 type: docs
 ---

-This is a Hugo Book theme
+This is an example of Doxydown markdown output for Hugo Book theme.